MyAirVault/BruhMCP/documents/backend-architecture.md

 2. Validate MCP ownership and edit permissions
 3. Update custom_name if provided
 4. If credentials provided:
-   - Encrypt and store new credentials
+   - Store new credentials as plain text
    - Restart process with new credentials
 5. Update database record
 6. Return updated instance details